Mills + Laundries

 Mill Sustainability Program

-We leverage three key industry-wide efforts to support our Mill Sustainability Program include:
+We leverage three key industry-wide efforts to support our Mill Sustainability Program:

 Sustainable Apparel Coalition (SAC): As a founding member of the SAC, we use the Higg Index to evaluate suppliers’ environmental performance and engage them to meet our goals.
 Since 2017, we have expanded our use of the Higg Facility Environmental Module (FEM) 3.0 to collect data from mills’ self-assessments.
 Increasingly, these self-assessments are verified by a third party.
-In 2019, over 90 percent of our supplying mills completed the Higg FEM 3.0 completion rate of our supplying mills was more than 90 percent.
-We now ask our strategic mills (which represent more than 75 percent of our total business) to complete the Higg FEM 3.0 annually.
+In 2019, over 90 percent of our supplying mills completed the Higg FEM 3.0.
+We now ask our strategic mills, which represent over 75 percent of our total business, to complete the Higg FEM 3.0 annually.

 Zero Discharge of Hazardous Chemicals (ZDHC): We joined ZDHC’s Roadmap to Zero commitment in 2014 to work toward the elimination of hazardous chemicals in our supply chain.
 We integrated ZDHC Roadmap to Zero Programme tools and resources, such as the Manufacturing Restricted Substances List (MRSL) and Wastewater Guidelines, into our Mill Sustainability Program.
-In 2018, we began requiring our strategic mills to test their wastewater twice a year and publish the results through the ZDHC Gateway.
+Since 2018, we have required our strategic mills to test their wastewater twice a year and publish the results through the ZDHC Gateway.
 In 2019, we asked our mills with wet-processing capabilities to register for a chemicals-management platform to better track their ZDHC performance.

 Social & Labor Convergence Program (SLCP): As a signatory to this collaboration among apparel and footwear brands, retailers, industry groups and civil society organizations, we continue to work with our strategic mills in key geographies to use the SLCP social and labor assessment.
 We support the shared data-collection tool that can assess the social and labor performance of manufacturing facilities across the apparel and footwear supply chain.
 In 2019, 28 mills participated in the SLCP pilot.

 In addition to our Mill Sustainability Program, we are working to improve water impacts by partnering with industry collaborations.

-Through our resource efficiency programs, we collaborate with strategic mills and laundries to significantly reduce their water impacts.
-Recently, the facilities we worked with have seen average water use reductions of 20 percent through their implemented efficiency programs.
+Through our resource-efficiency programs, we collaborate with strategic mills and laundries to significantly reduce their water impacts.
+The facilities saw average water-use reductions of 20 percent through their implemented efficiency programs.
 As many water issues are based on local context and needs, we have mapped all preferred facilities, representing 85 percent of our business, against the World Resources Institute’s (WRI’s) Aqueduct Water Risk Atlas to help prioritize areas of focus and drive countrywide or basin-specific approaches.

-Our resource efficiency efforts comprise the following programs:
+Our resource-efficiency efforts over the years comprise the following programs: